-Trends in the severity of law enforcement for drug violations can also affect longer-term crime rates.
-In recent years, first-time or non-violent drug offenders have increasingly been routed to drug courts, as treatment for substance abuse is generally proving to be more effective than incarceration.
-As a result, fewer offenders are being labeled as felons upon release -- with the attendant and often onerous restrictions that places on individuals when they seek jobs, rental housing, education loans, and other factors that help combat recidivism.
+Indeed, many professionals now believe that high incarceration rates have actually done far more harm than good in the communities most affected by them.
+In recent years, first-time or non-violent drug offenders have increasingly been routed to drug courts, as treatment for substance abuse is generally proving to be more effective than prison.
+As a result, fewer offenders are being labeled as felons upon release -- with the attendant and often onerous restrictions that places on individuals when they seek jobs, housing, education loans, and other factors that help combat recidivism.

-Finally, crime rates are dependent on the volume of crimes actually reported.
+Finally, crime rates are dependent on the volume of crimes actually reported and tracked.
 This volume may be affected by differences in how states report (or do not report) crimes to the FBI; how police identify or target crimes and their patrol or investigation behaviors; and by citizen willingness to report crimes.

 What is the State's Role?

 While personal behavior has a major impact on crime, state and local law enforcement identify, investigate, and respond to crime.
 The state's criminal justice mandate involves direct criminal apprehension and detention as well as the provision of criminal justice training, resources, and technical assistance.
-It also has a clear responsibility for preventing crime, protecting citizens, and prosecuting offenders.
+It also has a clear responsibility for preventing crime and protecting citizens.

-The state also coordinates the use of federal and state justice funding in Virginia.
+The state also coordinates the use of federal and state justice system funding in Virginia.

 State rankings are ordered so that #1 is understood to be the best.